Kwiebs/Forpetswithlove/exampleSite/content/english/blog/why-dog-eat-poop-coprophagia.md

 ---
-title: "Why Do Dogs Eat Poop (Coprophagia) and How to Stop It"
+author: For Pets With Love
+categories:
+- Dog Behavior
+datepublished: '2026-04-22'
-description: "Understand why dogs eat poop and learn effective solutions.
-Discover causes, prevention strategies, and when to seek veterinary help for coprophagia."
+description: Understand why dogs eat poop and learn effective solutions.
+Discover causes, prevention strategies, and when to seek veterinary help for coprophagia.
-author: "For Pets With Love"
-tags: ["dog coprophagia", "dog eating poop", "dog behavior", "dog health", "pet behavior problems"]
-categories: ["Dog Behavior"]
 image: images/dog-eating-poop.jpg
+tags:
+- dog coprophagia
+- dog eating poop
+- dog behavior
+- dog health
+- pet behavior problems
+title: Why Do Dogs Eat Poop (Coprophagia) and How to Stop It
 ---

 ---